AivanF/factorio-Mining-Drones-Remastered/readme.md

 You need to research a technology to unlock Drones and Depots.

 ### 2. Editable drones recipe
 Drones recipe is customasible by startup settings.
-Besides iron stick and gear wheels, there are the following optional ingredients:
+There are the following optional ingredients:
+- iron stick and gear wheels
 - steel plates
 - green / red / blue circuits
 - heat / electric engine
 - battery

+Some of these will also affect depot's recipe.
 The cost of science packs and required dependencies of root technology will be updated with startup settings you pick.
-So, you can make Mining Drones an early- or late-game technology.
+So, you can make Mining Drones an early-, mid- or late-game technology!

 ### 3. Pollution
 Mining drones produce pollution in accrodance with to vanilla drills.
 The amount can be adjusted by map settings, whether you prefer more or less pollution.